 7.Don’t worry about the mess.
 I just let the chips fall as they may and deal with it after everyone leaves.
 Sometimes guests want to help pick up but I don’t insist upon it, mainly because I don’t like making guests work. …and because they never put stuff back where I want and I wind up redoing it all anyway.
 However, I do make kids clean up spills immediately and litter, like candy wrappers.
 My kids understand they’ll be responsible for getting their rooms “back to normal” and often they’ll ask for their friends help or tell me which kids they want to invite to playdates because they understand the work involved in cleaning up.
 (And the messiest kids are typically the least likely to help pick up.)
 I schedule this clean up time into my playdate so it doesn’t encroach on other activities or allow the aftermath to sit smoldering for hours or days.
 (If you absolutely cannot sit and relax with other moms while your house and yard are destroyed, consider organizing a playdate at a park, bowling alley or other venue where you can leave the mess behind.)

-See, you can open your home to lots of kids and live to tell the tale.
+See, you can host an epic playdate at your home and live to tell the tale.
 Especially if you serve mimosas.
-And now, before swinging back to Jen’s, indulge me in your own playdate success tips.